Backblaze/b2-sdk-java/README.md

 Development TO DOs
 ==================
 * remove B2StorageClient.uploadFile().
+  to do that, i need to provide info or a decision procedure for determining whether to use uploadSmallFile or uploadLargeFile.  there's a max size for small files and minimum size for large files.
 * update javadocs
 * any good way to exercise all the exception handling, esp in the WebApiClientImpl?
 * implement a WebApiClient that uses java.net instead of HttpComponents and make sure